 Effective Speaking and Presentation Skills

-In this course, you will develop presentation techniques every effective speaker needs.
+In this course, you develop the presentation techniques every effective speaker needs.
 Discover the elements of great speeches, then practice them in small groups.
 This course is for those new to delivering business presentations or those that need to refresh or “uplift” their current presentation skills.

 Rose Meagher is an accomplished talent development professional.
 She currently leads the Meagher Consulting Group LLC.
 She and her associates provide clients with services that include talent and organization development, customized learning strategies, leadership development, behavioral and 360 assessments, team ... read more